The Art of Time Management

 Why are you struggling?

-RE it is needed most WHEN it is Coins stacked in front of a gold clockneeded most.
+RE it is needed most WHEN it is needed most.
 Time management will be the structure that allows you to effectively distribute your energy through competing priorities.
 This is a thoughtful process that will ultimately allow you to work efficiently with minimal stress.

 If you are interested in improving your time management skills, you must first identify exactly why you are struggling in the first place.
 As a result, you will be able to make a game plan for the future.